kuure/single-page-portfolio/README.md

 ## Step 02:

-Add the standard HTML structure:
+### Add the standard HTML structure:

-- the `<!doctype>` to state what type of document the browser should expect; this signals an HTML5 document
+First is the `<!doctype>` to state what type of document the browser should expect; this signals an HTML5 document, and the browser modifies how strictly it parses the HTML based on this.

-The opening and closing `<html>` tags surround ***everything else in the document***.
+Next come the opening and closing `<html>` tags surround ***everything else in the document***.
 The opening tag includes an _attribute_ named `lang` which indicates that this is in the United States version of English.

-The opening and closing `<head>` tags come next; these hold the metadata, or the information *about* the page.
+The opening and closing `<head>` tags come first inside of the `<html>` tags.

+The `<head>` hold the metadata, or the information *about* the page.
 Elements here are not visible in the browser window, but *can* be seen in the places like the title or tab bar.

 - the `<title>` is required for a page to be valid
 - the two `<meta>` tags are types of catch-alls for any other meta-information you'd like to include in a page for behind-the-scenes uses